saneku/Plume-traj/plume_backtraj.md

 - `--emission-end` (optional, string)
   UTC end time of the eruption/emission.
 When supplied together with `--emission-start`, the emission matrix uses fixed time bins spanning this window and discards arrivals outside it.

-- `--so2-efolding-days` (optional, float)
-  e-folding lifetime for SO₂ mass decay, in days.
-If set, parcel mass is increased backward in time to account for oxidation, affecting the mass-weighted emission matrix.
+- `--efolding-days` (optional, float) e-folding lifetime for mass decay, in days.
+If set, parcel mass is increased backward in time to account for chemical decay, affecting the mass-weighted emission matrix.

 ---